prideout/heman/README.md

 ## Building

 It's probably easiest just to snarf the code and use whatever build system you want.
-The only official builds use SCons, in the environments defined by the [TravisCI build](https://travis-ci.org/prideout/islandman) and the [Dockerfile](https://github.com/prideout/heman/blob/master/Dockerfile).
+The only official builds use SCons, in the environments defined by [.travis.yml](https://github.com/prideout/heman/blob/master/.travis.yml) and the [Dockerfile](https://github.com/prideout/heman/blob/master/Dockerfile).

 If you're on OS X, there's a script, [env.sh](https://github.com/prideout/heman/blob/master/env.sh), that makes using Docker easy.
 Here's how to use it: